byu-cpe/ecen192/_labs/multimeters_and_measurements.md

 ### 🔋Voltage:

-**Note:** Make sure you have set the multimeter in the right setting to measure DC voltage (V symbol).
+ <span style="color: rgb(255, 165, 0);"> <u> <b> Note: </b> </u> </span> Make sure you have set the multimeter in the right setting to measure DC voltage (V<b>⎓</b> symbol Ref <a href="#figure4">Figure 4</a>) When trying to determine the resistors to use try using the previously acquired skills to measure resistance to find the resistor you need.
+Once done with a circuit, you need to remove the components you might not need to the next circuit as you move onto the next circuit.

 **a) Measure Voltage:**